We can hone each one to complement classroom learning and connect to NGSS and Common Core where applicable.

 Take a walk with a trained naturalist to learn about any of the following: tree and plant identification, photosynthesis, poisonous plants, edible and medicinal plants, invasive and native plants, seeds, seasons, and plant life cycles.
 We may also play a game or do an experiment to reinforce science topics.

-Fungus, Bacteria & Invertebrates, oh my!
+Fungus, Bacteria, and Invertebrates, oh my!
 Turn over leaves and logs, and dig in the soil to discover decomposers in a park near you.
 Students will learn how to identify different species and find out why they are so incredibly important to the ecosystem.

 Explore the rocks and soils of the Northwest!
 Touch and weigh rocks that are thousands to millions of years old and compare them to the eroded soils of today's landscape.
 Climb a volcano and discover how Oregon was shaped by volcanic activity.